a residence permit in Norway for family immigration with your spouse or cohabitant, or

 Your spouse or cohabitant must be Norwegian, a Nordic national, hold a permanent residence permit or a residence permit that can be made permanent, or be registered as an EU/EEA national in Norway.

-You or your child must have been abused by your spouse or cohabitant while you were living together in Norway, or by someone you and your spouse/cohabitant have lived with, or by your family-in-law.
-Abuse is to use threats, coercion or violence, or to restrict someone's freedom.
+You or your child must have been abused by your spouse or cohabitant while you were living together in Norway, or by someone you and your spouse/cohabitant have lived with, or by your in-laws.
+Examples of abuse include the use of threats, coercion or violence, or restricting someone's freedom.
 Abuse can be physical, emotional or sexual.

 You must have left your spouse or cohabitant.

-The abuse you have experienced must in principle be serious or repeated incidents.
-If the violence concerns less serious incidents, it must have taken place on several occasions and make up a pattern.
+The abuse you have experienced must be of a serious nature or repeat behaviour.
+If the violence you have endured is less severe, it must have taken place on multiple occasions and make up a pattern.